 In The Art of Nepal, Pratapaditya Pal describes this Samvara has having four heads and six hands, in which he holds a vajra sceptre and a bell (main hands), the hide of an elephant (upper hands), a drum (middle right hand), a water pot (looking rather like a skull cup) and a staff (middle left hand).
 The four-head form of this deity normally has 12 arms and the three-head form with six hands has the head of a donkey.
 We did see a 1-head and 6-hand form of Samvara with his consort, holding an elephant hide, vajra and ghanta, drum and skull cup.
 This is another aspect that may not correspond to any textual source.

-16th century, Tibet, Chakrasamvara, gilt copper alloy and pigments, private collection, photo by Sotheby’s.
+16th-17th century, Nepal, Chakrasamvara, gilt copper, private collection, photo by Sotheby’s.

 This masterpiece depicts Chakrasamvara with 4 heads (each with 3 eyes), 12 hands, 2 legs.
 He holds a vajra sceptre and a bell in his main hands, an elephant hide is missing from his upper hands; the remaining left hands hold a (missing) skull cup, a ritual staff, a noose, a small trident – possibly a later addition as he would normally hold Brahma’s head; the remaining right hands hold a drum, a vajra-handled flaying knife, a (missing) axe, another trident.
 Following the Luipa tradition, his consort has both legs around his waist; she holds a skull cup and a flaying knife.

 The deity’s distinctive hair adornments are a visvajra (showing behind the crown’s central panel), a crescent moon, a sun disc often replaced by a skull (as above) in Malla art, a lotus finial topped with a wish-granting jewel.